xnum/resume/resume.md

 -------------------                 ---------------------
 xnumtw@gmail.com                                 [xnum@GitHub](https://github.com/xnum)
-Taichung, Taiwan
 -------------------                 ---------------------

 ----

 >  Jia-Jun is a professional software engineer specializing in C++ and Go.
->  He first worked for Taipei Exchange, where he had experience in classical financial system.
+>  He first worked for Taipei Exchange, where he had experience in the classical financial system.
->  After that, he joined a blockchain startup as a senior developer and became team leader in charge of cryptocurrency exchange.
+>  After that, he joined a blockchain startup as a senior developer and became the team leader in charge of cryptocurrency exchange.
->  Now in order to build competitive product, he is bringing cutting-edge technology to FinTech startup.
+>  Now to build competitive products, he is bringing cutting-edge technology to FinTech startups.

 Work Experience
 ---------------